Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 Figure~\ref{fig:state_nysm_temp} shows the average LSTM performance (MAE, $^\circ\mathrm{C}$) for an NYSM station.
 A subtle spatial pattern in LSTM performance is evident in Fig.~\ref{fig:state_nysm_temp}, showing a weak latitudinal gradient with slightly better temperature error predictions at more southerly NYSM stations (correlation: $0.329$, p-score: $0.00$).
 This trend is most pronounced in the Mohawk Valley division, marking the onset of a modest north–south gradient in LSTM accuracy, most clearly expressed along the 75\textdegree{}W to 74\textdegree{}W meridian.

-Figure~\ref{fig:time_of_day_nysm_temp} shows the mean error of LSTM predictions for temperature error in $^\circ\mathrm{C}$, grouped by time of day.
-Notably, temperature is the only predictand for which the LSTM predictions do not outperform HRRR forecasts; however, we include this analysis because subtle and unique diurnal signatures offer insight into potential physical mechanisms affecting ML, which future work can address.
+Figure~\ref{fig:time_of_day_nysm_temp} shows the filtered mean error of LSTM predictions for temperature error in $^\circ\mathrm{C}$, grouped by time of day.
+Notably, temperature is the only predictand for which the LSTM predictions do not outperform HRRR forecasts; however, we include temperature as a diagnostic case rather than a primary success metric, as its comparatively weaker performance highlights known challenges in near-surface temperature error prediction.
+In this context, the analysis provides insight into the limits of the current modeling framework and the role of boundary layer processes in constraining predictive skill.
 In most NYSM climate divisions, LSTM error maintains a relative maxima around solar noon, with an average increase in error of approximately $0.15^\circ\mathrm{C}$ compared to the division minima -- particularly the Great Lakes, Western Plateau, Mohawk Valley, and Hudson Valley.

 Referencing Fig.~\ref{fig:time_of_day_nysm_temp}, the Eastern Plateau, St. Lawrence Valley, Central Lakes, Champlain Valley, and Northern Plateau divisions each deviate from the broader diurnal error patterns observed elsewhere.
 The Eastern Plateau and St. Lawrence Valley exhibit improved LSTM performance during the morning (0300–0500) and early evening (1600–1900).
 Conversely, these divisions exhibit degraded performance at night (2000–0200), corresponding to an average error increase of approximately $0.1^\circ\mathrm{C}$ relative to the division minima.
 In contrast, the Champlain Valley and Northern Plateau show reduced accuracy during the early nocturnal period (1500–2200), with an average error increase of about $0.5^\circ\mathrm{C}$ relative to the division minima.